meteor/meteor/content/code-style.md

 <h3 id="eslint-editor">Integrating with your editor</h3>

 Linting is the fastest way to find potential bugs in your code.
 Running a linter is usually faster than running your app or your unit tests, so it's a good idea to run it all the time.
-Setting up linting in your editor can seem annoying at first since it will complain often when you save poorly-formatted code, but over time you'll develop the muscle memory to just write well-formatted code in the first place.
+Setting up linting in your editor can seem annoying at first since it will complain often when you save poorly-formatted code, but over time you'll develop the muscle memory to write well-formatted code in the first place.
 Here are some directions for setting up ESLint in different editors:

 <h4 id="eslint-sublime">Sublime Text</h4>